vedph/gve-doc/model/snapshot.md

 - _Figure 1: A process as a sequence of text editing actions_

-In our process model we start with a **base text**, and then apply one editing operation after another, accumulating their results.
+In our process model we start with 🔖 **base text**, which is just the first input, and then apply one editing operation after another, accumulating their results.

 Each operation has an input and an output, which defines another **alteration** of the text.
 These alterations accumulate, as the output of an operation is the input of the next one.